 There are two pieces of information needed to start having IRIS host your project website:

-- The location of the files for your website (we recommend using project space for this).
+- The location of the files for your website (we recommend requesting and using project space for this).

 - The hostname for your new website (i.e. happy.eecs.berkeley.edu).